 What Kind of Results Can You Expect Post-Treatment

 Regardless of whether or not your condition was serious enough to require surgery, the outlook is positive.
 Most people with this condition can expect to fully heal in a matter of weeks, assuming that they maintain a recommended treatment regimen.

-Dr. Camille Clinton is a fellowship-trained board-certified orthopedic surgeon that specializes in treating knee injuries.
+Dr. Camille Clinton is a fellowship-trained board-certified orthopedic surgeon that specializes in treating patients throughout the Kirkland, Eastside Seattle, and Redmond area for MCL knee injuries.
 She will take the time to discuss your treatment options and help you decide what is best for you.
-Call (425) 899-4810 to schedule an appointment with Dr. Clinton today!
+Call (425) 899-4810 to schedule an appointment with highly trained knee specialist, Dr. Clinton.